Indigenous relations

 We are proud of our RAP with 1.7 million Australians now working for an organisation with a RAP in place.

-Our RAP was officially endorsed by Reconciliation Australia in 2012.
+Our first RAP was officially endorsed by Reconciliation Australia in 2012.
 For more information about Reconciliation Australia please visit its website.

 Indigenous Land Use Agreement (ILUA)

-An Indigenous Land Use Agreement (ILUA) has been established between GPC and the Port Curtis Coral Coast (PCCC) people, which is referred to as ‘GPC and First Nations Bailai, Gurang, Gooreng Gooreng, Taribelang Bunda People Aboriginal Corporation (RNTBC) Indigenous Land Use Agreement (ILUA)’.
+An Indigenous Land Use Agreement (ILUA) has been established between Gladstone Ports Corporation (GPC) and the Port Curtis Coral Coast (PCCC) people, which is referred to as ‘GPC and First Nations Bailai, Gurang, Gooreng Gooreng, Taribelang Bunda People Aboriginal Corporation (RNTBC) Indigenous Land Use Agreement (ILUA).
+This voluntary partnership ensures the responsible and respectful management of the lands and sea on which we do business to deliver sustainable and mutual prosperity.

 A fund has been established through the ILUA to support projects and initiatives that develop, educate and enhance the community and our environment.
+This fund is managed by the Port Curtis Coral Coast Trust (PCCC) who represent the traditional owners of the First Nations Bailai, Gurang, Gooreng Gooreng, Taribelang (FNBGGGTB) People Native Title Claim Group.
+The PCCC provide the administration and operational support for the Prescribed Body Corporate (PBC).

-Talent Today, Talent Tomorrow
+Talent Today, Talent Tomorrow (TTTT)

 GPC is focused on recognising and supporting the talent of today, so they can emerge as the talent of tomorrow.